OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 part of the DAG.
 This can be achieved by creating a list of unique IDs of every member node of the graph.
 For example, `DAG.2` contains `a1.1`, `b1.2`, `b2.1`, `c1.2`, `c3.1` `d1.1` and `d2.1`.
 As
 nodes are defined in different types, we may alternatively keep revisions for each node type, and then combine all node types to the DAG level.
-This tiered approach is advantagous as it helps reduce the size of the list and tracks revision at node type level as well.
+This tiered approach is advantageous as it helps reduce the size of the list and tracks revision at node type level as well.
 Below is what it looks like.
 For example, `B.2` denotes revision 2 of node type B and its participating member nodes include `b1.2` and `b2.1`.